justinlovinger/tag/README.md

 with the structure,
 `.tag/files/NAME`.

+Tags are determined by a `.tag/tags.sh` script that takes a `NAME` and returns a list of tags separated by newlines.
+This script can be changed or replaced.

+By default,
-Tags are stored in `.tag/tags/` with the structure,
+the `tags.sh` script returns tags stored in `.tag/tags/` with the structure,
 `.tag/tags/NAME/NAMESPACE/TAG`.
-The Tag program uses the namespace: `tag`.
 An arbitrary number of namespaces can be defined.
 Tags from all namespaces are used for building tagged paths.